PatrykCholewa/FoxKillerMinecraftPlugin/README.md

   | A | E | A |

   A - lapis, B - spectral arrow, C - book, D - tipped arrow, E - arrow
+- Adds new Ghast's Breath mechanism
+  - Catching it by deflecing ghast fireball with empty bottle
+  - New alchemy mechanism (fermented spider eye + 3 ghast's breath -> dragon's breath)